nipy/nilabels/README.md

 # Labels Manager (labels_manager)
 Python 2.7

-An essential package for simple and generic manipulations of medical images segmentations in nifti format (.nii or .nii.gz).
+A set of tools to automatise simple and tedious manipulations of medical images segmentations in nifti format (.nii or .nii.gz).

 ## What can you do with label manager